newfies-dialer/newfies-dialer/docs/source/faq.rst

 .. _faq-serializion-is-a-choice:

-Is Newfies dependent on celery?
+Is Newfies-Dialer dependent on celery?
 -------------------------------

 **Answer:** Yes.